AvaProtocol/OAK-docs/_docs/governance-turing-overview.md

 -   **Voting –** Referenda are voted on by token holders using a stake-weighted basis.

 -   **Council –** Elected individuals who are expected to propose referenda and have special voting rights within the system.
-OAK Network will initially appoint council members whose decisions regarding the network such as runtime upgrades are made transparent on-chain.
+Ava Protocol will initially appoint council members whose decisions regarding the network such as runtime upgrades are made transparent on-chain.
 Once the Turing Network is appropriately bootstrapped and stabilized, a referendum will be started to move governance to an Elected Council system where council members are elected by public voting.

 -   **Technical Committee –** Technical committee members possess the ability to fast-track emergency referenda in urgent and critical circumstances.
 A fast-tracked referendum may be created even during an and active existing referendum.